Asics puts this shoe in the neutral trainer category with a 29mm heel stack height and an 19 mm forefoot stack height which gives you a 10mm drop.

 This 29 mm heel starts getting into the high-cushioned category, as seem with some of the Hoka and Altra brand shoes.
 However, the added amount of foam in the shoe for this taller heel results in an average weight at 10.7 ounces.

-If you’re looking at other high priced daily trainers known for some cushioning, try the Saucony Freedom ISO, Nike LunarGlide shoes.
+If you’re looking at other, higher priced daily trainers known for some cushioning, try the Saucony Freedom ISO, Nike LunarGlide shoes.
 If you want an extra serving of cushioning in an Asics’ shoe format, check out the Asics GEL-Nimbus line of shoes.

 Asics Gel Flux 5 General Info